Course studied: Bar Professional Training Course (BPTC)

 Appointed to advocate the views of UK youth, I regularly attend the Palace of Europe in Strasbourg.
 I research, write and deliver speeches on issues I have expertise in (many of which are legal), work on projects promoting social cohesion and assist the work of other youth delegates with projects in their respective countries.

-NTU staff were a great source of support and have certainly helped give me the confidence to make arguments to senior decision makers.
-The encouragement from staff has given me the ‘backbone’ to feel confident making my arguments to senior decision makers.
-I must express particular thanks to Julie Higginbottom who I saw fortnightly during my NLSl years.
+NTU staff were a great source of support and certainly helped give me the confidence to argue my points of view at an international level.
+Particular thanks must be expressed to Julie Higginbottom who I saw fortnightly during my NLS years.
 Meetings with her have played a key role in my professional and personal development.

-The 24 hr library is great.
-Believe it or not, a 24 hr library is a luxury not shared by students in a variety of other UK universities.
+NTU’s 24 hr library was instrumental to my success during university.
+Believe it or not, a 24 hr library is a luxury shared by students at a minority of other universities.
 A 24 hr library allows you to take greater ownership of your life – meaning you can study when you want to as oppose to at the times dictated by opening hours.

 The Legal Advice Centre is also an invaluable resource.
 Not only is pro bono work a fulfilling experience, but a great (arguably essential) addition to applications.
-We are fortunate to so easily be able to participate alongside our studies.
+We are fortunate to have this resource so readily accessible at NLS.

-The Law School has excellent connections to the profession.
-I have been mentored by QC’s, judges and many more esteemed legal professionals as a result of support from NLS.
-Had I been at another institution, I cannot be sure I would have come across these opportunities.
+The Law School has excellent connections to the profession and I have subsequently received mentoring from QC’s, judges and other esteemed legal professionals.
+Had I been at another institution, I cannot be sure such opportunities would have existed.